Jobs

 See examples here.

-Changed in version 3.0: Works for all url jobs, including those with use_browser: true.
+Changed in version 3.0: Works for all url

 http_client

 The Python HTTP client library to be used, either HTTPX or requests.
-Defaults to HTTPX.
+Defaults to HTTPX

-We use HTTPX as some web servers will refuse a connection or serve an error if a connection is attempted using an earlier version than the newer HTTP/2 network protocol.
-Use http_client: requests to use the requests library used by default in releases prior to 3.16 (but it only supports up to HTTP/1.1 protocol).
+as some web servers will refuse a connection or serve an error if a connection is attempted using an

 Required packages

-To use http_client: requests, unless the requests library is already installed in the system, you need to first install additional Python packages as follows:
+library is already installed in the system, you need to

 pip install --upgrade webchanges[requests]

-New in version 3.16.
+Added in version 3.16.

 http_proxy

 Proxy server to use for HTTP requests (a string).
-If unspecified or null/false, the system environment variable HTTP_PROXY, if defined, will be used.
-Can be one of https://, http:// or socks5:// protocols.
+If unspecified or null/false, the system environment variable

-E.g. https://username:password@proxy.com:8080.
+E.g. https://username:password@proxy.com:8080

-Changed in version 3.0: Works for all url jobs, including those with use_browser: true.
+Changed in version 3.0: Works for all url

 https_proxy

 Proxy server to use for HTTPS (i.e. secure) requests (a string).
-If unspecified or null/false, the system environment variable HTTPS_PROXY, if defined, will be used.
-Can be one of https://, http:// or socks5:// protocols.
+If unspecified or null/false, the system environment

-E.g. https://username:password@proxy.com:8080.
+E.g. https://username:password@proxy.com:8080

-Changed in version 3.0: Works for all url jobs, including those with use_browser: true.
+Changed in version 3.0: Works for all url

 data

-The request payload to send with an HTTP request method like POST (a dict or string).
+The request payload to send with an HTTP request method

-If the data is a dict, it will be sent urlencoded unless the directive data_as_json: true is also present, in which case it will be serialized as JSON before being sent.
+is also present, in which case it will be serialized as JSON before being sent.

 When this directive is specified: